Home

 5. horse training methods

-These topics will begin to make up your keyword list.
-Keywords are the phrases that people type into the search engine to find information about a certain topic.
-Write down five topics that relate to each of your website concepts.
+These topics will make up a list of keywords for your site.
+Keywords are the phrases that people type into search engines to find information about a certain topic.

 Researching your topics

 Keyword research is an important aspect in determining how to find an idea for a website.
-You want to research how many times your keywords are searched for as well as the number of websites that supply the information about your keywords.
+You need to find out how popular these topics are with visitors in the search engines and what the competition is like.

-Under keywords, you need to fill in the site concept and the five topics for each of the three site concepts you have chosen.
+Under keywords, you need to fill in the site concept and related words for each of your top three site concepts.

-Under Supply, you will fill in how many results are returned from the search engine for your various keywords.
-To do this, go to Search It again and follow the steps below:
+For the competition column, you will need to find out how many sites provide information about your various keywords.
+To do this, go to Search It again and follow these steps:

 • Under "Step 1" choose competition from the pull-down menu